-All terms of type ERL_NIF_TERM belong to an environment of type ErlNifEnv.
+All terms of type ERL_NIF_TERM belong to an environment of type ErlNifEnv, except atoms created during loading (by callbacks load or upgrade).
 The lifetime of a term is controlled by the lifetime of its environment object.
-All API functions that read or write terms has the environment that the term belongs to as the first function argument.
+All API functions that read or write terms have the environment that the term belongs to as the first function argument.
+However, the atoms created during loading can be referred as a term in any ErlNifEnv.
+That is, the best practice it to create all your atoms during loading and store them in static/global variables, for example: